 Toggenburg goats are usually solid in color and come most commonly in shades of brown.
 They have fine and soft hair that ranges from short to long in length.

 The coat of members of this dairy goat breed often sport two white stripes down their faces and legs.
 Sometimes a triangular shape in a white to cream shade is present on the sides of their tail.

 Toggenburg nanny goats typically produce up to six pounds of milk per day.
 Like the Saanen, Alpine, and Oberhasli, Toggenburg dairy goats are extremely cold climate hardy.

 This top dairy goat breed also hails from Swiss ancestry.
-Oberhasli are a medium size dairy goat that free range and roam large pasture areas well due to their alert nature.
+Oberhasli is a medium-size dairy goat that free-range and roams large pasture areas well due to its alert nature.

 Sable goats can range in color from white to cream, tan, and even black.

 The first Sable dairy goats arrived in the United States at the same time as their Saneen peers.
 On the same ship, as a matter of fact – which may have caused the initial breed confusion just as it did with Nigerian Dwarf and Pygmy goats.

 Sables do not have the same light skin as Saneen dairy goats, making them far more hot climate hardy and skin cancer-resistant than Saneen goats.